 - any out-of-bounds areas for children

-Sick children are best kept at home, for their own benefit and so they don’t pass germs on to other children.
-If your child has an infectious illness it’s a good idea to let your preschool know so they can inform other parents.
+If your child is sick, it’s best to keep him at home where he’ll be more comfortable and won’t pass germs on to other children.
+If your child has an infectious illness – for example, whooping cough, school sores or chickenpox – it’s a good idea to let your preschool know so the staff can tell other parents.

 Toys from home